© 2018 - International Centre for Investigative Reporting

 WHAT HAPPENED IN 2015?

-The only plausible factor that led to the magical improvement in the rate of accidents in Abuja in 2015 was that traffic signals were effective.
+The only plausible factor that led to the magical improvement in the rate of accidents in Abuja in 2015 was the functional traffic signals.

 About 10 months later when most of the traffic signals stopped indicating any light, accidents returned at the extremely high rate.